 There are also cons of building your own software.
-These solutions require significant upfront costs and time to create the product.
-There is also some risk in investing a lot of money and time.
+These solutions may require upfront costs and will take time to create the product.
+There is also some risk in investing money and time.

 When To Do A Little Of Both

 Often times, companies need a little bit of both…off-the-shelf software, combined with custom software solutions.
 Creating an option to both build software and buy software offers the flexibility of a custom solution with the rapid turn around time of a ready-to-use option.

 Building in custom integrations to pre-built software transforms a decent software product to one that fits your company’s needs exactly and helps close that 15% gap.